The-Yerbas-Endeavor/yerbas.github.io/_pages/halving.md

     <h3 class="mt-8">What is that in years?</h3>
     <p>1,388.88 / 365.25 = 3.80 years (with one leap year)</p>
     <h3 class="mt-8">How accurate are those timelines</h3>
     <p>This is all dependent on the number of blocks, not calendar time.
-If the block speed is faster than one minute, it will be sooner.
-If slower, it will be longer than 3 years.</p>
+If the block speed is faster than two minutes, it will be sooner.
+If slower, it will be longer than the 3.8 years.</p>
     <h3 class="mt-8">Okay, but can I have an example?</h3>
     <p>Example: I'll work on one</p>
   </div>